|

 Catherine of Aragon.

-Half-brother Edward VI was from Henry's third wife
+Half-brother Edward VI was the

 Jane Seymour.